abhishekbalam-xyz/thoughts/_posts/2018-03-04-fear-of-wrong-vs-appreciation-of-goodness.md

 When suppression of ones true nature and pretention to look better becomes a norm, that is when we know that society fails to play its second role.

-This is by now way a new phenomenon but it was never as widespread.
+This is by no way a new phenomenon but it was never as widespread.

 ## Problem with pretend goodness